tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   run as shaders that scan the window and emit TensorFlow's index directly.
   The gradient accumulates with a Metal atomic, which exists for float and not for half.
-* **The resize gradients are not implemented.** Every MPSGraph resize gradient entry point aborts the process on the current SDK with a channel mismatch assertion, for every shape and layout tried.
-Registering a kernel that crashes is worse than leaving the gradient on the host, so the forward resizes are provided and the gradients are not.
 * **`MatMul`** takes rank-2 tensors only, and float16 requires an even column count, since an odd one produces a row stride MPS will not accept.
 * **No graph optimizer or profiler module.** The `TF_InitGraph` and